 - Expert guidance to health care providers in Ventura County regarding communicable disease diagnosis and disease mitigation.

-- Work with other County agencies such as Environmental Health for foodborne illness and Animal Services and rabies and other animal and human-related diseases.
+- Work with other County agencies such as Environmental Health for foodborne illness and Animal Services for rabies and other animals with human-related diseases.

 - Investigation of pesticide exposure.